DELVE-DEEP Survey: The Faint Satellite System of NGC 55: Conclusion

-In determining the completeness of our satellite search, our artificial dwarf galaxy simulations show that the combination of resolved and semi-resolved search methods results in the detection of a broad range of dwarf galaxy properties, as we are sensitive to dwarfs with $\mu_{eff} \lesssim 28.5$ mag arcsec$^{-2}$ and $M_V \lesssim -6.6$ and $\sim 80\%$ complete to $M_V \lesssim -7.8$ (see Figure~\ref{fig:detection_sensitivity}).
+In determining the completeness of our satellite search, our artificial dwarf galaxy simulations show that the combination of resolved and semiresolved search methods results in the detection of a broad range of dwarf galaxy properties, since we are sensitive to dwarfs with $\mu_{\text{eff}} \lesssim 28.5$ mag arcsec$^{-2}$ and $M_V \lesssim -6.6$ and $\sim 80\%$ complete to $M_V \lesssim -7.8$ (see Figure~\ref{fig:detection_sensitivity}).
 This approach could therefore enhance the completeness and robustness of future satellite searches targeting a similar regime of dwarf galaxies.
-Machine-learning techniques could be particularly adept at integrating both resolved and unresolved information to enhance the efficiency of such searches (e.g., \citealt{Tanoglidis2021}, \citealt{Muller_2021}, \citealt{Jones_2023}).
+Machine learning techniques could be particularly adept at integrating both resolved and unresolved information to enhance the efficiency of such searches (e.g., \citealt{Muller_2021}, \citealt{Tanoglidis2021}, \citealt{Jones_2023}).

 As one of the only comprehensive satellite studies around a low-mass host, our results emphasize the need to rigorously characterize additional MC-analog satellite systems.
-With recent and upcoming papers (\citealt{Carlin_2024}; Doliva-Dolinsky et al., in prep.) beginning to increase our sample of explored MC-mass hosts, the DELVE-DEEP survey will conduct satellite searches around its three remaining targets, further improving the characterization of satellites around low-mass hosts in the Local Volume.
+With recent and upcoming papers (\citealt{Carlin_2024}; \citealt{Doliva-Dolinsky_2025}) beginning to increase our sample of explored MC-mass hosts, the DELVE-DEEP survey will conduct satellite searches around its three remaining targets, further improving the characterization of satellites around low-mass hosts in the Local Volume.
 DELVE-DEEP will also perform systemic searches for substructures around the remaining hosts, as has recently been done for NGC~300 \citep{Fielder_2025}.
 To complement this, the MADCASH survey will execute satellite and substructure searches around its five remaining MC-mass targets \citep{Carlin_2024}.
 Within the next year, the Vera C. Rubin Observatory's Legacy Survey of Space and Time (LSST; \citealt{Ivezic_2019}) will begin operations.
 LSST will likely be able to identify hundreds of new dwarf galaxies in the Southern sky, including both satellites of larger galaxies and isolated field dwarfs, allowing for a better evaluation of the $\Lambda$CDM model on small scales \citep{Mutlupakdil21}.
-Dwarf searches performed in the LSST era could also benefit from combining resolved and semi-resolved search methods, as demonstrated in this work.
+Dwarf searches performed in the LSST era could also benefit from combining resolved and semiresolved search methods, as demonstrated in this work.
 This approach may enable the detection of more, and even fainter, dwarf galaxies than current predictions suggest.